SJTU-PLV/direct-refinement-popl24-artifact/README.md

 ### Section 6

-- The claim "We added 15k lines of code on top of CompCertO" form Section 6 (line 1114) is checked by `coqwc`.
-We add some theorems for readability after the submission.
+- We claim that we have added 15k lines of code (LoC) on top of CompCertO in Section 6 (line 1114).
+In this final artifact, we have revised the code for better readability, and more importantly, added a new example that demonstrates how direct refinement enables mutual recursion in the client-server problem.
+These changes amount to about 3k LoC.
+Therefore, the total amount of Coq is about 18k LoC.
-  See the `Evaluation of soundness and proof effort` section.
+  The details are discussed in the section "Evaluation of Soundness and Proof Effort" below.

 ## 3. Installation